autodriving-heart/Awesome-Autonomous-Driving/README.md

 4. Radars for Autonomous Driving: A Review of Deep Learning Methods and Challenges
 5. Towards Deep Radar Perception for Autonomous Driving: Datasets, Methods, and Challenges
 6. 4D Millimeter-Wave Radar in Autonomous Driving: A Survey
+7. Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review
+8. Radar Perception in Autonomous Driving: Exploring Different Data Representations

 ### 8）多模态/多传感融合